saptarshibasu/azure-study/README.md

   * either, a point in time restore is done from a backup
   * or, if a replication is already setup, a failover to the secondary can be done.
 The primary will then become the read-only secondary
 * Auto-failover group can be created to do auto failover to secondary DB when the primary DB fails
+* **Transparent Data Encryption (TDE)** encrypts SQL Server, Azure SQL Database, and Azure Synapse Analytics data files.
+This encryption is known as encrypting data at rest

 Recovery method	| RTO	| RPO
 --------------- | --- | ---